Home and Away

-Home and Away has been sold to over eighty countries around the world, making it one of Australia's most successful media exports.
-In the UK, it and Neighbours, another Australian soap opera, are the most popular of the genre that are filmed internationally, with them both airing on Channel 5.
-It is one of the highest-rating shows on RTÉ Television in Ireland and TVNZ 2 in New Zealand.
-In Australia, Home and Away is the most awarded program at the Logie Awards, with a total of forty-eight wins, including Most Popular Drama Program.
+Home and Away has been sold to over 140 countries around the world, making it one of Australia's most successful media exports.
+In the UK, it and fellow Australian soap opera Neighbours are the most popular of the genre that are filmed internationally; Home and Away is broadcast on Channel 5, which also previously aired Neighbours until it was initially cancelled in 2022 after the network declined to renew its contract for the programme (it has since been revived by Amazon Freevee, in cooperation with domestic broadcaster Network 10).
+It is one of the highest-rating shows on RTÉ Television in Ireland (the same episode being shown twice per day: first in the early afternoon on RTÉ 1 and second in the early evening on RTÉ 2), and TVNZ 2 in New Zealand.
+In Australia, Home and Away is the most awarded program at the Logie Awards, with a total of 51 wins, including Most Popular Drama Program.
 Some cast members have won several other awards such as the Gold Logie for Most Popular Personality on Australian Television, Silver Logie for Most Popular Actor, and Most Popular Actress.
 In 2015, Home and Away was inducted into the Logie Hall of Fame.

 Production

 Conception

 After the Seven Network cancelled their soap opera Neighbours on 12 July 1985 due to low ratings, rival Network 10 picked it up and turned it into a success.
 A couple of years later, Seven's head of drama, Alan Bateman, became desperate to get back into the soap market and began to work out how to launch another soap that was not a copy of Neighbours.
 While on a trip to Kangaroo Point, New South Wales with his family, Bateman began talking to locals who were "up in arms" over the construction of a foster home for children from the city.
 Seeing the degree of conflict the "influx of parentless children on a tight-knit community" was having, Bateman came away with the idea for a new serial.
 He explained "Nobody in the community wanted them to move in and I began to wonder how streetwise city kids would adapt to the new lifestyle.
 Suddenly I thought, there is my slice of life in a community."
 Bateman began outlining the storyline and set the serial in the fictional town of Summer Bay.
 While Seven Network executives were unconvinced by the idea, audience research was positive.
 The soap opera was initially called Refuge, but the name was changed to the "friendlier" title of Home and Away once production began.